ZachGoldberg/Cerebro/README.md

 Machine Sitter Details

   * Monitor a set of TaskSitters
-  * Reboot TaskSitters if they fail (should never happen)
+  * Reboot TaskSitters should they somehow disappear
   * Provide an API to add new tasks and start/stop tasks on a machine
   * Provides central log access for all tasks